In 2019 Medway Council declared a climate emergency, to respond to one of the most important challenges of our time.

 We recognise the need for us to act against climate change, but we will not be able to combat this threat alone.
 It will need the combined actions of Medway’s residents, communities, and businesses.

 There are actions for the council to lead on, and there are actions for how as a community we must respond.
-Read our Action Plan to see how together we can work towards addressing this challenge, and what you can do to take action.
+Read our Refreshed Climate Change Action Plan 2022 to see how together we can work towards addressing this challenge, and what you can do to take action.

 Our 11 high level priorities: